Ahmed-Aghadi/Buildit-Klaytn/README.md

 - Gasless Transactions: All smart contracts implement ERC2771Context, enabling users to perform gasless transactions when the relayer is funded.
 - Witnet is used to get price feeds for USD so that land can also be sold in marketplace at the current rate of USD.
 - Sprucekit was used to let User Save/Load private designs
-- ENS was used to resolve custom name for users in marketplace
+- KNS was used to resolve custom name for users in marketplace

 ## Challenges We Ran Into